Ireland is widely regarded as one of the top 20 best countries in the world to live in (ref. OECD report 2014).

 Ireland’s government departments including our healthcare is of the standard found in Western Europe.
 There is a medical centre in Bundoran town where students on our signature programs – Gap Year Program and Teen Summer Travel program – will be based for a number of days/weeks.

 There are major hospitals and medical centres throughout the country.
-Traveling in Ireland is generally very safe, we have a reliable national public transportation network of buses and trains, and a community-oriented police force.
+Traveling in Ireland is generally very easy, we have a reliable national public transportation network of buses and trains, and a community-oriented police force.

 24/7 contact in the case of emergencies